 This is an intervention reading class.
 Students will work on their comprehension skills using functional texts and novels.
-Students will read some works as a class and in small groups.
+Students will read some works as a class, as well as outside reading.
 There is an emphasis on nonfiction text and understanding reading strategies.
 Students are placed in this class by counselors.